mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 ### New Attribute LightDistribution

 We will add attribute `LightDistribution` to the Beam Geometry.
 This defines the default light distribution for the fixture.
+We will add attribute `LightDistribution` to the Reference Geometry.
+This overwrites the default light distribution for the linked Beam.
 Inside the `ChannelFunction` and the `SubChannelSet` we also will add this this attribute, so that the fixture can change the behavior depending on the current status of the fixture.
 This will also define a range.

 When the `LightDistribution` is an attribute of the `ChannelFunction` it applies to all Beams, while when it is in a child node  you can specify the beam it is for.